practicalli/spacemacs/install-spacemacs/line-numbers.md

 The configuration provides visual line numbers for buffers all buffers except dired, doc-view and pdf-view buffers.

-Line numbers are also disabled for large files, as it can slow Emacs down considerably (although this may be less of a problem with Emacs 26.3 and native line numbers).
+Line numbers are also disabled for large files, as it can slow Emacs down considerably (although this may be less of a problem with Emacs 26.3 onwards and native line numbers).

 If you want to turn line numbers off for all buffers by default, set the value back to the default `nil` value.